The conformal Killing spinor initial data equations: Introduction

-Upper case Latin indices ~$_{ABC\cdots A'B'C'}$~ will be used as abstract indices of the \emph{spacetime spinor} algebra, and the bold numerals ~$_{\bm0\bm1\bm2\cdots}$~ denote components with respect to a fixed spin dyad $ o^A\equiv \epsilon_{\bm0}{}^A,\iota^A\equiv\epsilon_{\bm1}{}^A $ ---see Penrose \& Rindler \cite{PenRin84} for further details.
-Although spinor notation will be preferred, for certain computations tensors will be employed.
+Throughout this article, $(\mathcal{M}, \bmg)$ will denote a 4-dimensional manifold equipped with a Lorentzian metric $\bmg$ of signature $(+, -, -, -)$, with associated Levi-Civita connection $\nabla$.
+Moreover, $(\mathcal{M}, \bmg)$ is assumed to be globally-hyperbolic.
+The Upper case Latin indices ~$_{ABC\cdots A'B'C'}$~ will be used as abstract indices of the \emph{spacetime spinor} algebra and $\epsilon_{AB}$ will denote the skew-symmetric spinor metric.
+The bold numerals ~$_{\bm0\bm1\bm2\cdots}$~ denote components with respect to a fixed spin dyad $ o^A:= \epsilon_{\bm0}{}^A,\iota^A:=\epsilon_{\bm1}{}^A $ ---see Penrose \& Rindler \cite{PenRin84} for further details.
 Lower case Latin indices $_{a,b,c...}$ will be used as abstract tensor indices.
-For tensors, our curvature conventions are fixed by
+Our curvature conventions are fixed by